KirstLab/asc_seurat/docs/expression_visualization_int.rst

 Format of the input file containing genes for expression visualization
 ----------------------------------------------------------------------

 Asc-Seurat expects as input a csv (comma-separated value) file containing at least two columns.
-The first column must contain the gene ID as present in your dataset, and the second column is a grouping variable.
-A third optional column can contain the common names of each gene.
+The first column must contain the gene ID as present in the dataset, and the second column is a grouping variable.
+An optional third column can contain the common names of each gene.
 Any additional column will be ignored. **No header is allowed for this file**.

 Below is shown an example of an input file used for expression visualization.
-It contains ten markers identified for clusters 4 of the PBMC integrated dataset (Control and Treatment).
-In this case, the dataset uses the gene name as the identifier and this is the information on the first column.
+It contains ten markers identified for cluster 4 of the PBMC integrated dataset (Control and Treatment).
+In this case, the dataset uses the gene name as an identifier, and this is the information contained in the first column.
 The second column is used to group de marker according to their clusters.

 .. table:: Example of an input file for gene expression visualization showing the required columns.
    :widths: 33 33 33